mualanhlung017/Quora/README.md

 Checks that every not yet visited cell can be reached from the current configuration;
 Checks that the goal cell can be reached from the current configuration.
 The first heuristic alone gave an improvement of a factor 20 in comparison to naive backtracking, adding the second gave another factor 3, and then some code tuning allowed to cut a few more seconds.
+23/06/2012:	Added a third heuristics that looks for culs-de-sac, i.e. free rooms surrounded on 3 sides by walls, busy rooms or rooms already used on the path: this gives an improvent of a factor 5 (under 5 seconds!).
+			A little extra optimization bought it another second (less than 4 secs of total runtime).